malleable-systems/malleable.systems/content/blog/welcome-to-the-lab.md

 redefining our relationship with software by dismantling the boundaries of contemporary applications.

-If you haven't already, read through the Lab's [mission][mission] to get an idea of the revolution we're working towards.
+If you haven't already, read through the lab's [mission][mission] to get an idea of the revolution we're working towards.
 While we believe this mission is achievable, it will likely take many years and the work of many people to achieve.
 Quite a few of the ideas that our mission is built around have been percolating for decades already.

-It's our hope that the Lab can become a long-term home for people, projects, and ideas fighting to make this mission a reality.
+It's our hope that the lab can become a long-term home for people, projects, and ideas fighting to make this mission a reality.

 We're planning to share a variety of content on this blog, including: